Supporters of Pakistan ex-PM Khan plan march to capital to protest arrest | Law-Order

 - Pakistan

+His arrest threatens to worsen political turmoil in the nuclear-armed country of 220 million people that is struggling with its worst economic crisis in decades with record high inflation and depleting foreign exchange reserves.
+SUPREME COURT CHALLENGE

-Supporters in northwestern Khyber Pakhtunkhwa province were asked to gather early on Wednesday in Swabi city to leave for Islamabad as part of a convoy, the party wrote on Twitter.
-Party leaders asked workers to continue protests but not take the "law in their hands", according to messages shared on Twitter by on Wednesday.
+An International Monetary Fund bailout package has been delayed for months even though foreign exchange reserves are barely enough to cover a month's imports.
+Khan's supporters in northwestern Khyber Pakhtunkhwa province were asked to gather early on Wednesday in Swabi city to leave for Islamabad as part of a convoy, his party wrote on Twitter.

+PTI Vice Chairman Shah Mahmood Qureshi said the party's senior leadership was in Islamabad to meet Khan and will approach the Supreme Court to challenge an Islamabad High Court order that deemed Khan's arrest legal.
+"We continue to call PTI family workers, supporters and the people of Pakistan onto the streets for peaceful protest against this unconstitutional behaviour," Qureshi wrote on Twitter.

-A police spokesman told Reuters on Wednesday that Khan will not be brought to court and his scheduled hearing will take place at the location where he is being held under custody.
+Following Tuesday's protests, Canada has asked its citizens to exercise a "high degree of caution" in travel to Pakistan while the U.S. Embassy in Islamabad has cancelled all consular appointments on Wednesday.
+A police spokesman told Reuters on Wednesday that Khan will not be brought to court and his scheduled hearing will take place at the location where he is being held under custody in the Islamabad police lines area.

+At least one person was killed on Tuesday and 12 others injured, including six police officers, in clashes in the southern city of Quetta, provincial home minister Ziaullah Langove said.
+The protests have disrupted business in several cities.
+In Peshawar, chicken seller Malagul Khan said his shop and others were destroyed in the clashes.

+Raja Imran, 25, also a Peshawar resident, said, "There is total chaos across the country ...
+There are exams going on and school children will suffer".
+Khan, 70, a cricket hero-turned-politician, was ousted as prime minister in April 2022 in a parliamentary no-confidence vote.
+Khan has not slowed his campaign against the ouster even though he was wounded in a November attack on his convoy as he led a protest march to Islamabad calling for snap general elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)